AlSchlo/BSc-Semester-Project/README.md

 **Note:** For this last step to run our instrumented version of *Geth* and not the original one, you can replace the *Geth* directory content located at /go/pkg/mod/github.com/ethereum (on your machine) with the content of Solidity/go-ethereum.

 Although not very clean, this solution is quick and easy.
-You are free to create a new package and change the import directives in the Go source code.
+You are free to create a new package and change the import directives.

-You can modify the constants present in the benchmarking source code to set the desired benchmarking parameters.
+You can modify the constants present in the benchmarking code to set the desired benchmarking parameters.

 ## WASM